 However difficult to reconcile, Joseph’s first vision was simply not being talked about in the 19th century church.
 Clearly worded statements from prophets, apostles and various leaders indicate how they believed God did not come down, or that Joseph only saw an angel.
 Particularly telling is the fact that none of the abundant anti-Mormon publications of the day attacked or even mentioned the first vision, reinforcing the fact that no one heard of it until decades later.

-1829 – The Smith family wrote many letters to family members promoting the Book of Mormon, yet not a single one mentioned a first vision or visitation from God.
+1829 – The Smith family wrote many letters to family members promoting the Book of Mormon, yet none mentioned a first vision or visitation from God.

-1832 – Delusions, Analysis of Book of Mormon, by Alexander Campbell, failed to mention or criticize Smith’s vision.
+1832 – Delusions, Analysis of Book of Mormon, by Alexander Campbell, did not mention or criticize Smith’s vision.

 1834 – Mormonism Unvailed, a comprehensive anti-Mormon manifesto containing numerous sworn affidavits from Smith’s neighbors and associates, contained no mention of any vision.

-1835 – This D&C version contains Lectures of Faith, which described God as a spirit only; still no mention of Joseph having seen either God or Jesus.
+1835 – The earliest version of the D&C contains the Lectures of Faith, which described God as a spirit only, and no mention of Joseph having seen either God or Jesus.

-1837 – Parley P. Pratt published A Voice of Warning, a 200 page missionary pamphlet to promote the restoration and communicate the most important aspects Mormonism.
-You might think that speaking directly with God would make an outstanding missionary story, yet it failed to mention a vision.
+1837 – Parley P. Pratt published A Voice of Warning, a 200 page missionary pamphlet to promote the restoration and communicate the most important aspects Mormonism, yet it failed to mention a vision.

 1842 – Mormonism in All Ages, J.B Tanner, also failed to mention or criticize Smith’s vision.

-1854 – A Voice of Warning, Parley P. Pratt, 4th edition, contained no mention of first vision.
-Pratt was still living and could have updated the text.
+1854 – A Voice of Warning, Parley P. Pratt, 4th edition, contained no mention of the First Vision.

 1883 – “He accordingly went out into the woods and falling upon his knees called for a long time upon the Lord for wisdom and knowledge.
 While engaged in prayer a light appeared in the heavens, and descended until it rested upon the trees where he was.
 It appeared like fire.
 But to his great astonishment, did not burn the trees.
 An angel then appeared to him and conversed with him upon many things.
-He told him that none of the sects were right…” (William Smith On Mormonism , by William Smith, p.
-5, 1883)
+He told him that none of the sects were right…” (William Smith On Mormonism, William Smith, 1883, 5).

 PROPHETS SPEAK OF AN ANGEL